 BTG: You were born with Spina Bifida and you also suffer from Scoliosis.
 What are those conditions and how have they impacted your life and your ability to chase your dream?

 JC: I was born with Spina Bifida, a birth defect that happens before the baby is born.
-Basically you are born with a hole in your back, and depending where that hole is along your spine determines how SB will affect you.
+Basically you are born with a hole in your back, and depending on where that hole is along your spine determines how SB will affect you.
 For me, the hole was in the mid-to-lower part of my back, causing my left leg to have paralysis from the knee down.
 It also caused me to have club foot, a dislocated left hip, and trouble balancing; therefore, I use crutches to walk.
 My left leg is also shorter than my right, so I have what is called a lift on my left shoes.
 In addition, I have a leg brace, which enables me to wear shoes.
 All of these differences caused me to have poor posture, which led to Scoliosis when I was around 9 years old.
+Spina bifida cannot be cured, but living with it can be made easier by visiting a professional, like Medical City Kids Orthopedics, who will offer either surgical or non-surgical treatments to improve quality of life.
+My Scoliosis, however, could be treated.

 Doctors tried to fix my Scoliosis by inserting metal rods on both sides of my spine, but the surgery took too long and caused me to lose a large amount of blood, so they closed me up.
 They decided to try again, but the same thing happened, causing me to again almost bleed out on the operating table.
 Knowing that I almost died when I was just 10 years old really put life into perspective for me.
-It is a short ride that we get to have here on earth, so that has made me live life to its fullest and chase all my dreams 100 percent.
-My disability has therefore impacted my life for the good because it helped me appreciate life in a way other people often don’t, and has thus given me the courage to chase my dreams no matter how big or small they are.
+For anyone considering undergoing a procedure like this, in the hopes of correcting their spine, be sure to think about it properly.
+It’s one thing to check out sites like scoliosis institute for some information, but it is another thing actually going through the surgery.
+Life is a short ride that we get to have here on earth, so that has made me live life to its fullest and chase all my dreams 100 percent.
+My disability has therefore impacted my life for the good because it helped me appreciate life in a way other people often don’t and has thus given me the courage to chase my dreams no matter how big or small they are.

 BTG: Despite the physical challenges you face, positivity and gratitude play an important role in your life.
 Tell us about that.
 Does it ever get hard to stay positive?